Schisandra | Schizandra | Magnolia Berry | Five-Flavor-Fruit | Limonnik (Russian)

 Schisandra chinensis fruit extract is standardized to contain not less than 9% schisandrins.

 Schisandra chinensis fruit extract is Non-GMO and Vegan.

 The original Russian research resulted in Schisandra chinensis being categorized as an herbal adaptogen.
 Herbal adaptogens tend to have a hormetic zone (or range) where there’s a favorable biological response (see Neurohacker Dosing Principles).
 It’s important to be in this zone; it’s just as important not to be above it.
-The Russian research also found that the amount of the schisandra lignans given were critical when determining the dose, with very low doses of these compounds being nootropic and ergogenic.
+The Russian research also found that the amount of the schisandra lignans given was critical when determining the serving, with very low amounts of these compounds being nootropic and ergogenic.
 So, when an extract is standardized for higher amounts of schisandrins, lower amounts of it should be taken.
-Our dosing of S. chinensis is determined based on the standardization in order to provide an amount of schisandra lignans in the target range for a healthy adaptive response.
+Our serving of S. chinensis is determined based on the standardization in order to provide an amount of schisandra lignans in the target range for a healthy adaptive response.*